Code-Institute-Submissions/the-shamans-cat/README.md

 - Bootstrap css hides portion of container below navbar navbar-fixed-top [Stack-overflow](https://stackoverflow.com/questions/14735274/bootstrap-css-hides-portion-of-container-below-navbar-navbar-fixed-top)
 - I have used a code snippet from slack by Simen Daehlin to style videos in my style.css.
 I have noted this in the style.css.
 - I have used code snippet in a set of media queries to increase text sizes as bootstrap does not make text responsive.
 The snippet is from [teamtreehouse.com](https://teamtreehouse.com/community/change-the-size-of-paragraph-text-at-different-breakpoints-in-bootstrap-4) and I have noted it in the style.css.
+- For the favicon I have used reference to code from [Stackoverflow](https://stackoverflow.com/questions/48956465/favicon-standard-2019-svg-ico-png-and-dimensions)

 ### Acknowledgements